-The number of vessels catching SBT peaked in 2002 and has since declined to only 44 vessels in 2007 (Table 2).
-In 2005 and 2006 only two charter vessels fished for SBT in New Zealand fisheries waters, but in 2007 this increased again to four.
+The number of vessels catching SBT peaked in 2002 and has since declined to only 56 vessels in 2006 (Table 2).
+In 2005 and 2006 only two charter vessels fished for SBT in New Zealand fisheries waters, which is less than recent years.

-The spatial distribution of fishing effort and SBT catches from the charter and domestic fleets are provided in Figures 5 and 6.
-Most of the charter catch and effort occurs off the west coast of the South Island, though there has been some effort off the east coast of the North Island each year since 2005.
+The spatial distribution of fishing effort and SBT catches from the charter and domestic fleets are provided in Figures 4 and 5.

 New Zealand's fishing year starts 1 October and finishes 30 September of the following year.
 SBT is seasonally present from March/April to August/September.
-SBT catches are taken mainly from March/April to July.
+SBT catches are taken chiefly off the WCSI and off the ECNI, from March/April to July.

-Longlining off the west coast South Island is almost entirely targeted at SBT.
+Longlining off the WCSI is almost entirely targeted at SBT.
 The fleet operating off the southwest coast is primarily composed of the larger -60° freezer vessels of the charter fleet.
-Few of the smaller domestically owned and operated vessels operate in the generally heavier weather conditions off the South Island.
+The generally heavier weather conditions off the WCSI compared to the ECNI means that few of the smaller domestic owned and operated vessels operate in this area.

-Instead, these vessels fish off the east coast North Island.
-The longline fishery in this area is dominated by smaller domestically owned and operated "ice boats" that are typically at sea for only a few days.
+The longline fishery off the ECNI is dominated by smaller domestically owned and operated "ice boats" that are typically at sea for only a few days.
 This fishery includes landings of SBT both as a target and as a bycatch of bigeye target sets in the Bay of Plenty.